 So you want to know how to add a zipper to a project?
 Look no further!
 I am going to break it down step by step so that you can see exactly what you need to do to install a zipper.
 We will work through a zipper pouch together so that you will feel confident adding a zipper on your own.
 I am always open for questions, head over to my Sewing School group on Facebook if you have questions!!
 Here is how to sew an easy zipper pouch.
 If you sew anything with zippers use the hashtag #zippersarentscary so that I can feature all of your amazing creations!
-Scroll to the bottom for a fat quarter bundle giveaway!
+If you need more help with zippers check out this class from Craftsy.

 How to Sew an Easy Zipper Pouch

 Art Gallery Fabrics (AGF) supplied the fabric for the project and the giveaway in this post.
 I do not receive any financial compensation from AGF and I am not an AGF affiliate.
 This post contains affiliate links.
 You never pay more but I may receive a small fee which helps with the upkeep of this site.

 Zipper (<—This Etsy shop has tons of zippers for a good price!)

 Fat Quarters (Here Comes the Fun from Sew Caroline and Art Gallery Fabrics)

 For each zipper pouch you will need one zipper and two pieces of fabric.
 I sewed the geographic print and the happy print together to make one larger piece.
 The fabric should measure about 1″ wider than the zipper (as pictured below.)
 You will also need two scrap pieces that are roughly 1″ by 2″.

 Pin a scrap piece to each edge of the zipper (as seen below.)
 Then sew the scraps in place.
 Flip the fabric over and press and top-stitch it in place.